Guest article by Dana Minney

-Hamilton Pool Preserve is an historic swimming hole.
+Hamilton Pool Preserve is an historical swimming hole.
 Located upstream from its confluence with the Pedernales River, Hamilton Creek spills over limestone outcroppings to create a 50-foot waterfall, plunging into the head of a steep box canyon.

 You must have reservations and check for conditions.
 Water is sometimes not safe for swimming, due to high levels of bacteria.
-There is a $11 reservation fee you must pay online (as of this writing) and an additional $15 per car paid at the entrance, cash only (discounts given to seniors).
+There is an $11 reservation fee you must pay online (as of this writing) and an additional $15 per car paid at the entrance, cash only (discounts given to seniors).

 Tip: Bring hiking shoes, as the walk to the water is a bit treacherous.
 Bring your own water and snacks, but leave the alcohol at home.
 There are no concessions and no lifeguards on duty.

 24300 Hamilton Pool Road, Dripping Springs, TX – Website

 Volente Beach Resort & Waterpark in Leander has been a long-time favorite of Austinites.
 It has a themed play area with slide for small children, Gator’s Crossing activity, two water slides for guests 42-inches tall and up, one waterslide for those 48-inches tall and up, a Lazy Lagoon pool, and a Sidewinder.